 - 82% spend up to six hours a day sitting in front of a computer screen

-“With 35 million working days a year lost to back and neck related problems* it’s really important that people think about their back health when going about their daily business, and that they seek help from an expert if they are in pain to avoid more long term problems.”
+“With 35 million working days a year lost to back and neck related problems* it’s really important that people think about their back health when going about their daily business.
+That they seek help from an expert if they are in pain to avoid more long term problems.”

 Shrewsbury Chiropractic Clinic has some TOP TIPS for maintaining a healthy back and neck:

 - Sit up straight – keep arms relaxed and close to the body and place arms on the desk when typing.
-Make sure the top of the screen is level with the eyebrows and the chair is titled slightly forward, allowing for the knees to be lower than the hips and the feet to be flat on the floor.
+Make sure the top of the screen is level with the eyebrows and the chair is titled slightly forward.
+This allows the knees to be lower than the hips and the feet to be flat on the floor.

-- Switch off – try to limit the time you spend leaning over you mobile devices or with your laptop on your knees especially after a day spent in front of a screen, to help improve your posture and relieve neck strain.
+- Switch off – try to limit the time you spend leaning over you mobile devices or with your laptop on your knees, especially after a day spent in front of a screen.
+This will help improve your posture and relieve neck strain.

 - Sleep easy – test out your mattress before you buy it to find the perfect one and lie on your side rather than lying on your front with your neck twisted to one side.

-For more information on how to maintain a healthy posture, the British Chiropractic Association (BCA) has developed ‘Straighten Up’ – a simple, three minute exercise programme for all ages, designed to help strengthen the spine and improve posture and help joints.
+For more information on how to maintain a healthy posture, the British Chiropractic Association (BCA) has developed ‘Straighten Up’.
+This is a simple, three minute exercise programme for all ages, designed to help strengthen the spine and improve posture and help joints.
 To watch a video of the exercises you can do, please visit: http://www.chiropractic-uk.co.uk/straightenup.
 You can also find a lot of valuable posture advice on the BCA’s website.